-Cannabis dependence is reported in regular users, with characteristic withdrawal symptoms apparent on sudden cessation.
+Cannabis use is common among young people in the custodial system (Galahad, 2004).
+Dependence is reported in regular cannabis users, with characteristic withdrawal symptoms apparent on sudden cessation.
 This syndrome can last between 10 days and several weeks and may be associated with decreased appetite, weight loss, sleep problems and craving as well as irritability, aggression and vivid dreams.
 These withdrawal symptoms may need supportive management.

 Cannabis may both precipitate psychoses in young people and impact negatively on those with mental health problems.
 Among young people with psychoses such as schizophrenia, chronic cannabis use negatively impacts on course and treatment of the illness, and is associated with poor compliance with medication and earlier and more frequent relapses.
 There is increasing interest in drug-induced psychoses caused by cannabis and its relationship with long-term psychotic illnesses.
 A number of studies have demonstrated that young cannabis users are at least 2-3 times more likely to demonstrate psychotic symptomatology; it appears that this primarily relates to the precipitation of psychoses in vulnerable groups.
 Management of drug-induced psychoses requires urgent treatment with anti-psychotic medications and close working with the CAMHS team.
 It is crucial that young cannabis misusers with dependence are monitored, with their mental state carefully assessed.
 Psychosocial treatments should be given to those with cannabis misuse in line with the NICE (2007e) and NTA (2008b) guidelines.